ad-freiburg/tokenization-repair/README.md

-This is version 1.1.2 (beta) of the Tokenization Repair software.
+This is version 1.1.2 of the Tokenization Repair software.
-The latest stable version is 1.1.1 (June 17, 2020).

 ## Installation guide ##

-1. Get the code (code.zip) of the latest stable version from here: https://ad-research.cs.uni-freiburg.de/data/tokenization-repair/
+1. Get the code (code.zip) of the latest stable version from here: naacl2021-344.hopto.org

 1. Download the data (data.zip) from the same link and extract it to a directory DATA-DIR.
 It contains benchmarks, result files and trained models.
 Additionally, you can get the training data (training_shuffled.zip) from the same link.